Nymphoides peltata: As an invasive species

 N. peltata can have many negative ecological and social impacts on its introduced regions.
-N. peltata can rapidly grow and spread to form dense patches of vegetation on the water’s surface that restrict the amount of light penetrating the surface.
+N. peltata can rapidly grow and spread to form dense patches of vegetation on the water's surface that restrict the amount of light penetrating the surface.
 As a result, native submerged macrophytes are excluded and biodiversity is reduced.
 Especially if algae are shaded out, entire food webs can be disrupted by dense populations of N. peltata.
 Dense N. peltata mats can also reduce the amount of oxygen in water and create stagnant water areas.
 Fish and other aquatic wildlife can also be forced to relocate once N. peltata mats form.
-N. peltata also affects internal fertilization patterns as it moves nitrogen and phosphorus up from the sediment to its floating biomass as it grows and releases these nutrients back into the ecosystem during its winter decomposition.
+N. peltata also affects internal fertilisation patterns as it moves nitrogen and phosphorus up from the sediment to its floating biomass as it grows and releases these nutrients back into the ecosystem during its winter decomposition.

-Socially, N. peltata can negatively impact recreational activities such as boating, fishing, and swimming.
-The presence of mats of N. peltata can also decrease the aesthetic value of waterbodies which can, in turn, depreciate property and tourism values.

 Control strategies

 As N. peltata can propagate through fragmentation, mechanical control is a challenging strategy because it can often aid in dispersal.
 One approach is to cut leaf petioles one to two times each spring and summer.
 Cutting, harvesting, and covering plants with barrier materials can sometimes result in a successful control effort.
-Hand raking can be a viable strategy in very localized areas.
+Hand raking can be a viable strategy in very localised areas.
 However, dredging is not an effective method as roots and rhizomes can survive mechanical dredging.

 There are no known effective biological control agents for N. peltata.
 While grass carp may feed on parts of N. peltata, the fish usually first consumes submerged macrophytes and has not been shown to feed on N. peltata.

 Glyphosate applied to floating leaves after emergence during late spring or summer has been used as a chemical control for N. peltata.
 Nonetheless, repeated applications are necessary, and spraying floating leaves shows 40-50% control for a single season.
 Dichlobenil is more effective than glyphosate in controlling N. peltata.
 The application of the chemical in the spring during emergence coupled with mechanical removal of floating leaves and repeated dichlobenil applications has been successful.
 However, the producers of dichlobenil advise not to treat more than 20% of a waterbody and to not treat areas where flow exceeds 90m/hour.
 In Ireland, dichlobenil is no longer legally allowed to be used near or in waterbodies as it can potentially harm other aquatic organisms such as fish.

-Other
+Uses

 N. peltata is an edible plant.
 Leaves and flowers are cooked as a potherb, and so are the stems, but only the interior of the stem is eaten.
 Seeds are ground and used for other culinary purposes.
 The fresh leaves are commonly used to treat headaches.